Kartikeyyadav7/DevelopersDomain/src/content/posts/2020-09-13-how-to-start-a-web-development-project.md

 #### 5. Testing and Deployment

 a.
-Well by now you have completed your project and are ready to deploy it but a very crucial thing beginner developers forget is testing, testing is really important for any project if you really want to make industry ready apps then you have to test.
+Well by now you have completed your project and are ready to deploy it but a very crucial thing beginner developers forget is testing, testing is really important for any project if you really want to make industry-ready apps then you have to test.

 b.
 Also, test on different OS and different browsers that will help you find if there any vulnerability in your project and enable you to create a real masterpiece

 c.
-Now you can deploy your project, if you have made a static site then you can host it on many platforms like Netlify, Vercel, etc or if its a full-stack website with a backend and the frontend you have to use services like Heroku, Digital Ocean, etc
+Now you can deploy your project, if you have made a static site then you can host it on many platforms like Netlify, Vercel, etc,  or if its a full-stack website with a backend and the frontend you have to use services like Heroku, Digital Ocean, etc

 That's it guys I have told you the way in which you can make your projects more organized and efficient, now I know some of you are thinking that I don't do these things, man, then to my projects are awesome well these are my personal opinions through which I try to make things a slightly better, everybody has different approach if you think you can help us improve we would be glad to hear it and we can grow into a better community.